William Lewis (MP for Anglesey): MP

 Lewis was elected to the first parliament of Mary I, which was disputed by Sir Richard Bulkeley.
 Bulkeley claimed the sheriff had falsely returned Lewis despite Bulkeley getting the majority of votes.

 In the actions by the attorney-general of the Exchequer and Bulkeley himself the judgements went against the sheriff and thus against Lewis.
-By the time the common pleas reached their conclusion in Trinity term 1555 Bulkeley had twice been elected for Angelsey after Lewis.
+By the time the common pleas reached their conclusion in Trinity term 1555 Bulkeley had twice been elected for Anglesey after Lewis.

 It isn't known if Bulkeley ran for parliament in autumn 1555, but Lewis was returned as MP.

 The feud between Lewis and Bulkeley continued and it was deplored by Wiliam Llŷn in a poem of 1560 as poisoning the social life of the island.

 Lewis was not among the members of the first Marian parliament to oppose the restoration of Catholicism.
 Neither was he one of the fourth Marian parliaments known to have voted against government bills.

 Twenty years later he was listed as a Catholic by an agent of Mary, Queen of Scots.
 He was however able to serve the Elizabethan regime.